SpartanSf/NexBoot/README.md

 ## APIs

-NexBoot currently provides 3 functions in the global table:
+NexBoot currently provides 5 functions in the global table:

 `NexB.writeScr(str)`: Writes to the screen.
 Wraps

+`NexB.flush()`: Flushes the text queue to the screen

 `NexB.setCursorPos(x, y)`: Sets the cursor's position

 `NexB.getCursorPos()`: Returns the x and y cursor position

+`NexB.getInput()`: Gets user input

 ---